[Here’s a quick behind the scenes look at how I do my food photography on a budget!]

 I’ve always been artsy, but my love for food photography didn’t emerge until after I’d been blogging for a while.
-Reclaiming Yesterday was born out of my desire to share what I’d learned about healthy eating and natural living, and the quick iPhone shots I began with were just a means to get that information across.
+Reclaiming Yesterday was born out of my desire to share what I’d learned about healthy eating and natural living.
+And the quick iPhone shots I began with were just a means to get that information across.

 But soon I realized that the food I felt so strongly connected to was beautiful in a way that no other subject was (to me).
-I started playing around with lighting and staging and backgrounds, and before I knew it, I’d fallen head over heels for my new hobby of food photography.
+I started playing around with lighting and staging and backgrounds, and before I knew it, I’d fallen head over heels for my new hobby of food photography!

 At some point, my husband (a lover of gadgets and anything that makes his wife happy) announced, “You’re pretty good with those pictures.
 Why don’t we get you a real camera?”

 So he did some research and pretty soon I was holding my first DSLR camera, a Nikon D3300.
 I love it now, but in the early days I found it EXTREMELY frustrating as I tried to teach myself (by way of YouTube) to shoot in manual mode.
-It was worth all the frustration, because shooting in manual gives you so much better control of the photo (I might save that topic for another post).
+It was worth all the frustration, though.
+Shooting in manual gives you so much better control of the photo (I might save that topic for another post).

-Thrift Store Budget
+Food Photography on a Thrift Store Budget

 So, for transparency’s sake (and because I, myself, always enjoyed a good episode of VH1’s Making the Video) I’ll run through a quick “behind the scenes” tour of food photography as it happens in my house.